Home Buyer’s Guide – Kitsilano Real Estate

 When the lending institution requires a 3rd party appraisal of the property for financing.

-Your bank may also require that a survey certificate be presented to them. (detached home only)
+Your bank may also require that a survey certificate is presented to them. (detached home only)

 Lenders require an insurance policy to help protect their interests in your new home.
 Strata properties will range from $400-800/year while detached homes typically range from $1000-3000/year.